nmdias/DefaultsKit/README.md

 ```

 ### Nested Objects
-You can also use nested object as long as they conform to the `Codable` protocol:
+You can also use nested objects as long as they conform to the `Codable` protocol:

 ```swift
 enum Pet: String, Codable {